doriancodes/filesystem-manager/docs/src/user-guide/bind-modes/replace.md

 # Replace Mode

-The Replace mode is the default binding mode in Frogger.
+The Replace mode is the default binding mode in froggr.
 It completely replaces whatever was previously mounted at the mountpoint with the new source.

 ## Usage